webhintio/hint/packages/hint/docs/user-guide/concepts/configurations.md

 To use a `configuration`, you have to:

 1. After installing `webhint`, install a configuration package.
-When running `--init`, the wizard will list you the official configuration packages but you can search on `npm`.
+When running `npm create hintrc`, the wizard will list you the official configuration packages but you can search on `npm`.
 Any package `@hint/configuration-` or `webhint-configuration-` should be a valid candidate.
 2. Once installed, update your `.hintrc` to use it (this step is not needed